Double-faced white dwarfs and the magnetic inhibition of convection: Convective instability criterion

+While the equipartition critical magnetic field approach of Section \ref{sec:Bcrit} (but applied to the photosphere, not to the base of the convection zone) has been suggested in previous studies \citep{Caiazzo2023,Moss2025}, it suffers from several shortcomings.
+First of all, it is not clear to which extent the mixing of hydrogen and helium is inhibited for $B>B_{\rm crit}$. \citet{Tremblay2015} found that convective velocities remain similar even when most of the convective energy transfer is suppressed.
+Moreover, in the context of accreted metals transport, \citet{Cunningham2021} found that reducing the mixing efficiency by orders of magnitude does not necessarily result in surface inhomogeneity.
+A second issue is that a reduction in the convective energy transfer changes the atmosphere's temperature profile \citep{Tremblay2015}, shifting the region of convective instability for which $B_{\rm crit}$ was estimated in the first place.
+For example, \citet{Ginzburg2024} demonstrated that in certain circumstances even weak magnetic fields $B\ll B_{\rm crit}=\sqrt{8\upi P}$ may significantly push the boundary of the convection zone.

+To address these shortcomings, in this section we take an alternative approach and adopt the \citet{GoughTayler1966} criterion for convective instability \citep[see also][]{MullanMacDonald2001,Ginzburg2024}:

+where $\nabla\equiv {\rm d}\,\ln T/{\rm d}\,\ln P$ denotes the temperature gradient (radiative or adiabatic), and $\gamma\equiv 1/(1-\nabla_{\rm ad})$ is the adiabatic index.
 For $B=0$, equation \eqref{eq:guogh} reduces to the regular Schwarzschild criterion $\nabla_{\rm rad}>\nabla_{\rm ad}$, such that the actual temperature gradient is $\nabla=\min(\nabla_{\rm rad},\nabla_{\rm ad})$.
-For $B>0$, convection is suppressed for pressures $P< B^2/(8\upi)$ according to equation \eqref{eq:simple_criterion}.
+For $B>0$, equation \eqref{eq:guogh} takes into account the reduction in convective energy transfer for pressures $P\lesssim B^2/(4\upi\gamma)$, in accordance (approximately) with equation \eqref{eq:simple_criterion}.
 However, according to equation \eqref{eq:guogh}, even higher pressures are still affected by the magnetic field, which slightly raises the effective adiabatic gradient.
-At the base of the convection zone $\nabla_{\rm rad}\approx\nabla_{\rm ad}$, such that even a slight modification to $\nabla_{\rm ad}$ can shift the convective boundary.
-We implement this effect in \textsc{mesa} by using the \texttt{other\_mlt\_results} hook and setting the actual temperature gradient for $P>B^2/(8\upi)$ to
+At the base of the convection zone $\nabla_{\rm rad}\approx\nabla_{\rm ad}$, such that even a slight modification to $\nabla_{\rm ad}$ can shift the convective boundary.\footnote{The lower pressure at the new convective boundary makes it even more susceptible to magnetic fields, such that surprisingly low $B\ll B_{\rm crit}$ can shift the convection zone dramatically.} To construct self-consistent temperature profiles, we implement the \citet{GoughTayler1966} criterion in \textsc{mesa} by using the \texttt{other\_mlt\_results} hook and setting the actual temperature gradient to